sysdiglabs/terraform-provider-sysdig/website/docs/r/secure_drift_policy.md

 ### Actions block

-The actions block is optional and supports the following for agent versions 12.20 and above:
+The actions block is optional and supports the following:

 * `prevent_drift` - (Optional) Prevent the execution of drifted binaries and specified prohibited binaries.

+For agents 12.20 and above, these additional actions are supported:

 * `container` - (Optional) The action applied to container when this Policy is triggered.
 Can be *stop*, *pause* or *kill*.
 If this is not specified,